dietercoopman/smart/README.md

 ### For smart download

-Downloading images that are stored wherever you want this can be your storage folder a Laravel disk of a https path
+Downloading files that are stored wherever you want this can be your storage folder a Laravel disk or a https path

 ## Installation